Kerry Eggers

 Grand Funk, which plays a concert at 8 p.m. on Saturday, November 9 at Chinook Winds Casino and Resort in Lincoln City, had two No. 1 hits: “We’re an American Band” and “Do the Loco-Motion.”
 The band also recorded six other top-40 singles, including “Some Kind of Wonderful” and “I’m Your Captain.”

-Grand Funk formed in Flint, Michigan, in 1969, with Don Brewer (drums, vocals), Mel Schacher (bass) and Mark Warner (vocals, lead guitar) as a trio.
+Grand Funk formed in Flint, Michigan, in 1969, with Don Brewer (drums, vocals), Mel Schacher (bass) and Mark Farner (vocals, lead guitar) as a trio.
 Their first album, “On Time,” sold more than 1 million copies.

 Fifty-five years later, Brewer and Schacher remain with the group, which now includes Mark Chatfield (lead guitar), Tim Cashion (keyboards) and Max Carl (lead vocals).